Skip to main content

 Key types

-Register the event listener before IM connects, and register the result listener after initialization completes.
+Register the event handler before Chat SDK connects, and register the result handler after initialization completes.

 NCCallEngine engine = NCCallEngine.getInstance();